AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task1_Hello/README.md

 ### Step-by-Step Instructions

 1. **Use GitHub Copilot to Generate Code**:
-   - Open `Task1HelloController.java` in your editor (e.g., Visual Studio Code, IntelliJ IDEA).
+   - Open `Task1HelloController.cs` in your editor (e.g., Visual Studio Code, IntelliJ IDEA, Visual Studio).
-   - Start by typing the following at the top of the file to define the package and import statements:
-     ```java
-     package com.deep_session.exercices.Task1_Hello;

-     import org.springframework.web.bind.annotation.*;
-     ```
-   - Now, place your cursor below these lines and **ask GitHub Copilot** to generate the controller class:
+   - Now, place your cursor inside the class to generate the adaquate method inside the controller class :
      - Use **Ctrl+I (Windows/Linux)** or **Cmd+I (Mac)** to open the input field for Copilot.
      - Type the following prompt:
-       ```
+       ```plaintext
        Create a REST controller in Spring Boot with a GET endpoint /hello that returns "Hello, Copilot!"
        ```
    - Accept Copilot’s suggestions to generate the necessary code.

 2. **Test the Generated Code**:
-   - Run the `DeepSessionExercicesApplication` class to start your Spring Boot application.
+   - Run the projet `Tasks` class to start your .NET application.
    - Use a browser or tool like Postman to access the endpoint:
      ```
      http://localhost:8080/api/task1/hello